Dramaturgy (sociology): Overview

-The theater metaphor can be seen in the origins of the word person, which comes from the Latin persona, meaning 'a mask worn by actors'.
-We behave differently (play different roles) in front of different people (audiences).
-We pick out clothing (a costume) that is consistent with the image we wish to project.
-We enlist the help of friends, caterers, and decorators (fellow actors and stage crew) to help us successfully “stage” a dinner for a friend, a birthday party for a relative, or a gala for a fundraiser.
-If we need to adjust our clothing or wish to say something unflattering about one of our guests, we are careful to do so out of sight of others (backstage).
-The presentation of ourselves to others is known as dramaturgy.
+The theatrical metaphor can be seen in the origins of the word person, which comes from the Latin persona, meaning 'a mask worn by actors'.
+One behaves differently (plays different roles) in front of different people (audiences).
+A person picks out clothing (a costume) that is consistent with the image they wish to project.
+They enlist the help of friends, caterers, and decorators (fellow actors and stage crew) to help them successfully "stage" a dinner for a friend, a birthday party for a relative, or a gala for a fundraiser.
+If they need to adjust their clothing or wish to say something unflattering about one of their guests, they are careful to do so out of sight of others (backstage).
+One's presentation of oneself to others is known as dramaturgy.

 Dramaturgical perspective is one of several sociological paradigms separated from other sociological theories or theoretical frameworks because, rather than examining the cause of human behavior, it analyzes the context.
 This is, however, debatable within sociology.

 In Frame Analysis (1974), Goffman writes, "What is important is the sense he [a person or actor] provides them [the others or audience] through his dealing with them of what sort of person he is behind the role he is in."
 The dramaturgical perspective can be seen as an anchor to this perspective, wherein the individual's identity is performed through role(s) and consensus between the actor and the audience.
 Because of this dependence on consensus to define social situations, the perspective argues that there is no concrete meaning to any interaction that could not be redefined.
 Dramaturgy emphasizes expressiveness as the main component of interactions; it is thus termed as the "fully two-sided view of human interaction."

 Dramaturgical theory suggests that a person's identity is not a stable and independent psychological entity, but rather, it is constantly remade as the person interacts with others.
 In a dramaturgical model, social interaction is analyzed in terms of how people live their lives, like actors performing on a stage.